-If you are learning French and are searching for a way to speed up your progress and enlarge your vocabulary, one of the best – and most commonly neglected – techniques is reading.
+If you're learning French and are searching for a way to speed up your progress and enlarge your vocabulary, one of the best – and most commonly neglected – techniques is reading.

-Since French and English share so much vocabulary, it is easy to start reading in French, even as a beginner.
+Since French and English share so much vocabulary, it's easy to start reading in French, even as a beginner.

 Not only will you improve your French enormously by reading, you’ll also enjoy your learning time too!